chartjs/Chart.js/docs/configuration/tooltip.md

 ## Tooltip Callbacks

 Namespace: `options.plugins.tooltip.callbacks`, the tooltip has the following callbacks for providing text.
 For all functions, `this` will be the tooltip object created from the `Tooltip` constructor.
+If the callback returns `undefined`, then the default callback will be used.
+To remove things from the tooltip callback should return an empty string.

 Namespace: `data.datasets[].tooltip.callbacks`, items marked with `Yes` in the column `Dataset override` can be overridden per dataset.